kalsandbrook/CS39440-Major-Project/docs/Final_Report/kas143_ProjectReport_2024.typ

     #image("assets/diagrams/database_schema.svg")
   ]

-  This application requires the storage of data about games and their attributes.
-This data is stored in an SQLite database, which is a lightweight, file-based database system that is appropriate for use in this application due to its simplicity and ease of use.
+  GamePile requires the storage of data about games and their attributes.
+This data is stored in an SQLite database, which is a lightweight, file-based database system that is appropriate for use here due to its simplicity and ease of use.

   The main table is the `Games` table, which contains all the stored games.
 Each game has a unique ID, which functions as its primary key (`gameId`).
 The table also contains fields for the name, description, release date and completion status of the game.
 Complex attributes, such as genres, developers and publishers are stored in seperate tables.

   Each attribute has a table named after itself (i.e. `genres`), which contains a list of auto-generated IDs that serve as the primary key for the table.
 The name of each attribute is also stored in the table.
 Between the `games` and attribute table, there is a junction table (`game_genres`) that stores the relationship between games and their attributes.
 This is to ensure that the database is in the third normal form, and to avoid many-to-many relationships.

   Storing data in the Third Normal Form, and as such removing transitive dependencies, is important for this project as it ensures efficient storage and retrieval of data, eliminating data duplication.
-As the application could be dealing with a very large volume of data, efficient storage is an important consideration.
+As large volumes of data are likely to be encountered when storing a collection containing a high level of entries, efficient storage is an important consideration.

   This data will use the QStandardPaths class to determine an appropriate location to store the database file, differing based on the operating system the application is running on.
-For example, on Linux, the database file be stored in the `~/.local/share/GamePile` directory.
-Adherence to the XDG Base Directory Specification@xdg-dirs-spec is important for this project, as it ensures that the application is following best practices for data storage on Linux systems.
+For example, on Linux, the database file be stored in the `~/.local/share/GamePile` directory - whereas on windows, a typical location would be in the `%localappdata%/GamePile` directory.
+Adherence to the XDG Base Directory Specification@xdg-dirs-spec is important for this project, as it ensures that best practices are being followed in regards to data storage on Linux systems.

   The file the database is stored in a file named `data.sqlite`, which uses a non-ambigious file extension to ensure that the file can be easily identified.
 Whenever the application is opened, a backup of the database is created, to ensure that data can be restored in the event of a crash.
 This backup is stored in the same directory as the main database file, with the filename `data.sqlite.bak`.